-So, you’re going through a remodel.
-Our condolences.
+So, you’re going through a remodel—our condolences.
 We kid, we kid.
-While no one knows more than us that going through a remodel in your home can be an inconvenience, envisioning what it will look like when crossing the finish line will get you through.
-Being well-informed and prepared is another way to make the process easier, and that includes knowing what materials to use.
+While no one knows more than us that going through a remodel in your home can be inconvenient, envisioning what it will look like when crossing the finish line will get you through.
+Being well-informed and prepared is another way to make the process easier, including knowing what materials to use.

 Vive Le Vintage

-If you have the time, monitor online sites, hit up flea markets, and frequent architectural salvage shops.
+If you have the time, monitor online sites, hit flea markets, and frequent architectural salvage shops.
 You never know when you’ll find a vintage farmhouse sink or a claw-foot bathtub that will allow you to be frugal while making your house look fabulous.

 Choose Less Expensive Options to Cover Walls Than Tile

 Of course, nothing renews the look of a room for less money like a fresh coat of paint.
 Sometimes it’s all you need for a minor home renovation, as it’ll make things look brighter and cleaner.

 Reduce, Reuse, Recycle